Qollabor/qollabor-ui/README.md

-# Cafienne-UI
+# Qollabor-UI

-This is the Cafienne-UI which serves as a front-end for the Cafienne case file engine.
+This is the Qollabor-UI which serves as a front-end for the Qollabor case file engine.

 The UI is built using: